Rules and Regulations of Cycling Road

 Start of Race

-The competitors shall wear their entry numbers according to instructions by chief officials.
+• Entry Numbers: Competitors must wear their assigned entry numbers as per the instructions provided by the chief officials.

 Race Rules for All Events

-A motorcycle or car may follow the last cyclist during a road race or a time trial.
+• Motorcycle or Car Support: A motorcycle or car may follow the last cyclist during a road race or time trial to provide support and assistance.

-Cyclists must keep at least one hand on the handle bars at all times – even at the finish of the race.
+• Handlebar Contact: Cyclists must maintain at least one hand on the handlebars at all times, including at the finish line.

-Radio use – no cyclist may use or carry radios for communication with other riders or coaches during competition.
+• Communication Devices: The use of radios for communication with other riders or coaches during competition is prohibited.

-Use of headphones of any style is prohibited while racing or training except on stationary equipment.
+• Headphones: Headphones of any type are not allowed during racing or training, except when using stationary equipment.
 Riders with certified hearing impairments may use hearing detection and amplifying devices.